 Any asthma symptom, no matter how mild, should always be taken seriously.
 Even mild asthma symptoms in children can become life-threatening.
 Since young children are unable to verbalize or explain how they feel, it is important for family members to be alert for symptoms.

 If your child is having difficulty breathing, seek medical attention immediately.

 Some types of asthma are hereditary, so if others in the family have asthma, it is more likely that your child may have asthma too.
 If others in your family or your child has allergies or eczema, that also increases the chances that your child could have inherited asthma.

 Common asthma symptoms in children include:

-Common lung function tests which require controlled breathing or forceful exhaling used for adults cannot be used to test young children.
+Common lung function tests used for adults or children six years of age and older which require controlled breathing or forceful exhaling cannot be used to test young children.
 A careful, physical examination and a detailed consultation with the parents will play an important role in determining if a child has asthma.
 The doctor may prescribe medication for your child as an additional step to see how it helps the symptoms.

 If your child’s asthma is caused by allergies, the doctor may also conduct an allergy test.